tanviredu/PYTHON_REST_API_STEP_BY_STEP/STEP_BY_STEP_PROCESS.md

         ok now everything is done

-        lets runthe server and go to the url
+        lets run the server and go to the url

         localhost:8000/api/articles

+        and you will see AN ERRRRRRORRRR!!!!!!!

+        but lets see what is the error

+        it says the Article is not serializable

+        dont worry we are close